How Car Accidents Cause Upper and Lower Back Injuries

 Degenerative disc disease

-The degenerative spinal disorder is when the discs between the vertebrae are damaged, torn, pinched, or deteriorated, resulting in significant back pain after a car accident.
-Though degenerative disc disease is typically an age-related condition, traumatic events (such as a serious car accident) can trigger premature disc degeneration.
+Degenerative spinal disorder occurs when the discs between the vertebrae are damaged, torn, pinched, or deteriorated.
+This disorder results in significant back pain after a car accident.
+Degenerative disc disease is typically an age-related condition, but a traumatic event like a serious car accident can trigger premature disc degeneration.

 Degenerative disc disease can cause a wide range of health conditions, including: